obvonage/deved-platform/content/blog/en/experience-composer-sample-application-with-vonage-video-api.md

  request.end();
 ```

 You should see in your console that you have successfully created a new Experience Composer in the new session.
-Now we can start archiving this session by calling the startArchive function with the new session Id.
-You will need to store the returned archive id in your express app to stop the archive when required.
+Now we can start archiving this session by calling the `startArchive` function with the new session `id`.
+You will need to store the returned archive `id` in your express app to stop the archive when required.

 ```
 setTimeout(() => {